rake74/c4000_control/README.md

 # C4000 Control: CenturyLink Modem Management CLI

-`c4000_control` is a command-line interface (CLI) tool written in Python to manage the URL/website blocking functionality and query devices on CenturyLink C4000 series modems.
+`c4000_control` is a command-line interface (CLI) tool written in Python to manage the URL/website blocking functionality, query devices, and handle configuration backups on CenturyLink C4000 series modems.
 It was developed and tested on a **C4000BZ** model.

 This script provides a robust, scriptable alternative to the modem's Web UI.
 It mimics a browser session (headers, timing, and origin checks) to bypass the firmware's flakiness and enforces strict timing to prevent database corruption.